-- (a) The site design should avoid creating a building surrounded by a parking lot.
+(a) The site design should avoid creating a building surrounded by a parking lot.
 Parking should be to the side and preferably in the back.
 In rural, uncongested areas buildings should be set well back from the road so as to conform to the rural character of the area.
 If the parking is in front, a generous, landscaped buffer between road and parking lot is to be provided.
-Unused areas should be kept natural, as field, forest, wetland, etc. - (b) Where two or more buildings are proposed, the buildings should be grouped and linked with sidewalks; tree planting should be used to provide shade and break up the scale of the site.
+Unused areas should be kept natural, as field, forest, wetland, etc.

+(b) Where two or more buildings are proposed, the buildings should be grouped and linked with sidewalks; tree planting should be used to provide shade and break up the scale of the site.
 Parking areas should be separated from the building by a minimum of five (5) to ten (10) feet.
-Plantings should be provided along the building edge, particularly where building facades consist of long or unbroken walls. - (6) Pedestrian Circulation: The site plan must provide for a system of pedestrian ways within the development appropriate to the type and scale of development.
-This system must connect the major building entrances/ exits with parking areas and with existing sidewalks, if they exist or are planned in the vicinity of the project.
+Plantings should be provided along the building edge, particularly where building facades consist of long or unbroken walls.

+(6) Pedestrian Circulation: The site plan must provide for a system of pedestrian ways within the development appropriate to the type and scale of development.
+This system must connect the major building entrances/ exits with parking areas and with existing sidewalks if they exist or are planned in the vicinity of the project.
 The pedestrian network may be located either in the street right-of-way or outside of the right-of-way in open space or recreation areas.
 The system must be designed to link the project with residential, recreational, and commercial facilities, schools, bus stops, and existing sidewalks in the neighborhood or, when appropriate, to connect the amenities such as parks or open space on or adjacent to the site.

-There are no proposed changes to the site circulation or parking involved in this project.

-Based on the above findings of fact, the Town Planner finds the standards of this section have been met.

-C. Stormwater Management and Erosion Control

-(1) Stormwater Management.
+There are no proposed changes to the existing site circulation, parking areas or pedestrian ways.
+All ramps and stairs from the new modular units will connect to existing paved walkways and hard surface areas.
+Based on the above findings of fact, the Planning Board finds the standards of this section have been met.
+C. Stormwater Management and Erosion Control (1) Stormwater Management.
 Adequate provisions must be made for the collection and disposal of all stormwater that runs off proposed streets, parking areas, roofs, and other surfaces, through a stormwater drainage system and maintenance plan, which must not have adverse impacts on abutting or downstream properties.